 The girls were expert seamstresses, and in a week they all had beast breastplates, helmets and shields.
 A number of bodies washed up on the shore, but an enemy from whom they might learn beast customs or the numbers they faced was never captured.
 P9 suspected it resulted from determination to avenge Irene.
 The hairbeasts rarely ventured into the channel after the battle, and captured ships provided a fishing fleet that ranged up and down the coast.
 Before the winter storms arrived, Felicity and her crew reached the northern tip of Raindrop in a ship with triangular sails.
 They discovered a large hairbeast village on a peninsula they named Point Irene.
 P9 turned policy matters over to the settlers and spent most of her time standing on the veranda, to conserve her fuel cells for future generations.

 Ron Morita grew up in Chicago’s northwest side and the San Francisco Bay Area.
 He earned an MS in physiology from UCLA’s Brain Research Institute because so much of what we consider ourselves to be is in the brain.
 Finding himself more practical than theoretical, he received a MS in biomedical engineering from Case Western Reserve.
 In Greater Boston he designed electronics for Medtronic, iRobot, Lockheed Martin, and others.
 He honed his craft in writing groups and at Harvard Extension.
-Ron has twelve publications in literary journals and (because a good engineer never stops tinkering) five more or less completed works of long fiction, including two science fiction novels and an exposé on the fire alarm industry.
-He attends the Mendocino Coast Writers Conference and lives with his wife on a knoll among the redwoods in the off-grid house he designed.
+His short fiction appeared in Pleiades, Vine Leaves Literary Journal, The Chamber Four Lit Mag, and other magazines.
+His five unpublished novels include an exposé on the fire alarm industry and the settling of a new world by star travelers.
+He attends the Mendocino Coast Writers Conference and lives on a knoll among the redwoods in the off-grid house he designed.